robbykim/book-kit/README.md

 Side Bar -
 Will have a list of folders and tags that you can select in order to filter the results based on those folders/tags.
 You can select only one folder at a time but can select multiple tags at a time.
 2.0 will feature a scroll bar.

+Add Folder -
+Will display a text input and be able to add a new folder

 Bookmark Tile -
 Will show url, title, description, screenshot, have options to add tags / add to folder and also to edit/delete options.
 Tags optional.
 Folders required.
 Duplicates not allowed (tiles with duplicate URLs).

+Edit Button -
+Should take the bookmark tile and turn the text fields into input fields available to change.

 Folders -
 You will be able to add new folders on the sidebar